-You can get more information about your medical, prescription drug, dental, or vision copays in the appropriate section of this SPD.
+You can get more information about your medical, prescription drug, or vision copays in the appropriate section of this SPD.
 (See the beginning of the SPD for the table of contents.)

-Your medical copays and your prescription drug copays apply toward your out-of-pocket limits (see page D-7 and D-18).
+Your medical copays and your prescription drug copays apply toward your out-of-pocket limit (see page D-5).